mmmaction/performance/README.md

 ## Application

-Lets jump a layer up to the application, in our case, a spring boot java application.
-Though to be honest its not always only one or the other layer which is responsible for a certain aspect of performance.
-Often multiple layers are involved and need to be configured and adjusted correctly together!
+Let's move up to the application layer, which in our case is a Spring Boot Java application.
+Performance responsibilities are typically shared across different layers rather than being confined to a single one.
+Optimal performance often requires proper configuration and adjustment across multiple layers working together!

 ### Lazy vs Eager Loading

+_EAGER_ fetching loads all related entities immediately with the main entity, which can lead to performance issues due to unnecessary data loading, while _LAZY_ fetching loads related entities only when explicitly accessed, resulting in better initial load times but requiring careful handling to avoid N+1 query problems.

 In JPA/Hibernate the following fetch type is used per default
-- OneToOne or ManyToOne: EAGER
+- For OneToOne or ManyToOne → _EAGER_
-- OneToMany or ManyToMany: LAZY
+- For OneToMany or ManyToMany → _LAZY_

 Example of how to define explicit EAGER:
 ```java